fr

 CANAC Awards of Excellence

 In addition to our Annual Conference, CANAC hosts local and regional educational events.
-Check here for a number of CANAC activities and events in your region.
+Check here for a number of CANAC activities and events in your region

-Toronto Educational Event – May 26, 2023
+HIV Mixtape Event – May 26, 2023

 Presented in partnership with the Blue Door Clinic: